NEO (blockchain): History

+Neo was officially rebranded from Antshares in June 2017, with the idea of combining the past and the future.

+Neo3 or N3 was first announced by Erik Zhang in 2018 as an upgrade to the previous Neo protocol (now known as Neo Legacy).
+Certain new features do not have backward compatibility with the Neo Legacy blockchain.
+N3 was implemented and launched with a new genesis block.

 In March 2018, Neo's parent company Onchain distributed 1 Ontology token (ONT) for every 5 NEO held in a user's cryptocurrency wallet.
-These tokens will be used to vote on system upgrades, identity verification mechanisms, and other governance issues on the Neo platform.
+These tokens were intended to be used to vote on system upgrades, identity verification mechanisms, and other governance issues on the Neo platform.